Laitielly/hse_lab_bd_animals/README.md

   - The database must be in the third normal form or higher - check.
   - The minimum number of tables is 4 - check.
   - All connections from the GUI must be made by a dedicated, non-root, user:
       You can read more about the users in users.txt.
 In short, we have 2 users - one creates a database and gives rights to it to the client (both are not the root users), and the second uses a database created by creator.
 Accordingly, the item is executed.
+Creator performs all actions through the logs database created earlier, where the original functions of working with authorization and creating the animals database are stored.
+Connects to animals only if the client is granted rights.
   - There must be at least one index created by you for the selected text non-key field.
     There are 2 indexes created here:
       - find_by_phenotype for finding and deleting an animal by phenotype;